lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - **Granite** found at the crater's seafloor peak ring, which is usually only found deeper under oceanic crust, indicating uplift due to the impact
 - **Gravity and magnetic anomaly** surveys confirmed the feature as an asteroid impact crater
 - **Impactite rocks** (e.g. shocked quartz, suevite and tektite glasses) found at the site ([DePalma *et al.*, 2019](https://pmc.ncbi.nlm.nih.gov/articles/PMC6486721/))
+- Fossil evidence of **mass extinction** of many species found in North Dakota at the K-Pg boundary, including fish filled with debris from the impact.
+Analysis of the fish bones shows the impact event occurred around springtime. ([DePalma *et al.*, 2019](https://www.pnas.org/doi/10.1073/pnas.1817407116))
 - Worldwide thin (~1 cm) layer of **iridium-rich clay** (160 times the usual concentration) found at the K-Pg boundary, indicating an extraterrestrial origin, since iridium is only found at high levels in asteroids (iridium is siderophilic; it naturally alloys with iron and sinks into the Earth's core) ([Goderis *et al.*, 2021](https://www.science.org/doi/10.1126/sciadv.abe3647))
-- **Isotopic ratios** of other transition metals found in the layer such as osmium, ruthenium and chromium also closely match those found on asteroids and not elsewhere in the crust ([Fischer-Gödde *et al.*, 2024](https://www.science.org/doi/10.1126/science.adk4868))
+- **Isotopic ratios** of other transition metals found in the layer such as osmium, ruthenium and chromium closely match those found on carbonaceous chondrites (asteroids from the outer solar system) and not elsewhere in the crust ([Fischer-Gödde *et al.*, 2024](https://www.science.org/doi/10.1126/science.adk4868))
 - Two independent studies using **argon-argon dating** have obtained precise dates for the impact event of 66,043,000 ± 11,000 years ago and 66,051,000 ± 31,000 years ago, which are consistent with each other and the date of the K-Pg boundary itself.

 Another hypothesis is the volcanic eruption of the Deccan Traps in India, which would have caused sudden climate change due to release of sulfur dioxide aerosols, suddenly dropping the temperature.
 However, most recent studies conclude that this was either merely a secondary factor, or that it was not a factor at all in the extinction.